 According to Mrs. Barnard there are three main areas where voluntary service can benefit the hospital and patient.
-The first of these is in performing extra tasks that the staff has no time to do. ("Hospitals seem universally short of persons to do joe tributions of thousands of volunteer workers who canvass the homes of Manitoba residents and help out at our testing sites.
+The first of these is in performing extra tasks that the staff has no time to do. ("Hospitals seem universally short of persons to do joe jobs").